TIY-DC-ME-2016-Spring/ClassInfo/README.md

 ## Philosophy

-Philosophy covers how we’re going to approach the class and what behavior we expect in class
+Philosophy covers how we’re going to approach the class and what behavior we expect in class ([direct link](https://github.com/TIY-DET-ME-2016-Spring/ClassInfo/blob/master/philosophy.md))

 ## Pre-Work